 Learn more about the most influential member of Umm Al Quwain royal family in the following section:

 - Sheikh Saud bin Rashid Al Mualla: Sheikh Rashid trained his son, Sheikh Saud, pretty well before crowning him the prince of Umm Al Quwain.
 Sheikh Saud acquired his degree in economics from the University of Cairo in 1974.
 He then was appointed third secretary in the UAE Foreign Ministry while also being the Commander of Umm Al Quwain National Guard with the rank of Colonel.
 In 1979, he became the head of Umm Al Quwain Royal Court and was crowned prince and successor of his father in 1982.

-Since 1971, the combined efforts of the royal families has turned the UAE from a stretch of sand and a cluster of fishing villages into a world-renowned great nation.
+It was decided by the Central Bank of the United Arab Emirates (CBUAE) to honor the nation’s founding fathers on the occasion of the 50th UAE National Day by issuing seven commemorative silver coins.
+Since 1971, the combined efforts of the UAE royal families have turned the UAE from a stretch of sand and a cluster of fishing villages into a world-renowned great nation.
 Today, the UAE’s major cities such as Abu Dhabi and Dubai have set new urban standards with their ultramodern architecture and immense infrastructure.

 The UAE has seen profound social, economic, cultural, and technological development and is now committed to offering its quality of life to the residents of other countries of the world.
 Thanks to the new UAE nationality law, foreigners can obtain a UAE passport and achieve citizenship rights if they meet certain criteria.
 Investing in real estate in Dubai or buying property in Abu Dhabi and other emirates of the UAE is a major step towards UAE citizenship.
 If you intend to make a profitable investment in the UAE, don’t hesitate to contact our team at dxboffplan.com.